March 10, 2016

-I grew up as a Methodist and every Ash Wednesday we would go to church and the pastor would paint crosses of ash on our foreheads.
+I grew up in the Methodist denomination.
+On Ash Wednesday we would go to church and the pastor would paint crosses of ash on our foreheads.
 We waved real palm branches on Palm Sunday and paraded giant purple banners on Easter.
 The Methodists, like the Catholics and other traditional denominations, have some deeply rooted spiritual traditions that enrich the experience of the season.

 And I want my kids to have that same experience.